isomorphic-git/isomorphic-git/docs/faq.md

 _Answer by Dan Allen (@mojavelinux):_

 isomorphic-git only supports a CORS proxy out of the box.
 However, all HTTP requests are handled by the http plugin.
-Therefore, you can swap out the http plugin with an alternative that sets up an HTTP or HTTPS agent that routes requests through the proxy.
+Therefore, you can swap out the http plugin with a wrapper to inject an HTTP or HTTPS agent that routes requests through the proxy.
+This technique only works when using isomorphic-git on Node.js.

 First, add the following dependencies to your project (or any HTTP agent that supports proxies that you prefer):